amirzri376/PersonalFinanceApp/README.md

 - All user actions in the Console app are logged to `log.txt`.

+## Unit Testing
+This project includes unit tests, covering:

+Tests verify the correctness of core financial calculations:

+GetNetBalance_ReturnsCorrectDifference: Confirms net balance = income − expenses.

+GetTotalIncome_ReturnsSumOfIncomes: Validates that all income transactions are summed correctly.

+GetTotalExpenses_ReturnsSumOfExpenses: Checks that only expenses are summed, even in presence of mixed transactions.

+The Logger class was refactored to depend on IClock and ILoggerWriter interfaces, making it testable.
+A separate test validates that:

+Log messages are correctly formatted.

+Each message includes an accurate timestamp.

 ## Future Improvements

 - Export to CSV or PDF